Compiler Books¶

 Advanced Compiler Design & Implementation.
 Muchnick.
 1997.¶

-I have the kindle edition, which is very poor and hard to read.
+I have the kindle edition, which is very poor quality and hard to read.

-This book is also mostly about the backend of a compiler, focusing on optimization.
+This book is mostly about the backend of a compiler, focusing on optimization.

 My impression is that this book describes many algorithms in detail.
 But when I tried to implement one of the simpler algorithms (18.1 Unreachable Code Elimination) I found that the description left out a part (No_Path) of the algorithm.